 From little things big things grow

-As an aspiring fashion journalist and designer, Stavroula Ademeitis left Adelaide in 2011.
-Struggling to achieve job security within the local industry, she had set her sights on the big smoke and was ready to launch her fledgling creative career.
+As an aspiring fashion journalist and designer, Stavroula Adameitis left Adelaide in 2011.
+Struggling to achieve job security in the local industry, she had set her sights on the big smoke and was ready to launch her creative career.

-Fast forward to 2023, and Stavroula has returned from Sydney rich in experience and ready to launch her larger than life concept store Frida Las Vegas – right here in the heart of Adelaide’s CBD.
-Part art gallery, part retail space and all colour, Frida Las Vegas offers punters the opportunity to shop neon art, fashion, prints, homewares, accessories and more.
+Fast forward to 2023, and Stavroula has returned from Sydney rich in experience and ready to launch her larger than life concept store, Frida Las Vegas: right here in the heart of Adelaide’s CBD.
+Part fashion boutique and part gallery, Frida Las Vegas offers customers neon art, flamboyant fashion, prints, homewares, accessories and more.
 So what brought Stavroula back home to grow her business?

 “Adelaide’s lifestyle offered me a sense of work-life balance, at the same time as the opportunity to grow the physical presence of my business,” she explains.
 “The quality of life is more conducive to my sustainability as a creative, allowing me to treat my career like anyone else with a ‘normal job’.
 And of course, Adelaide’s international reputation as a festival and creative hub fits so perfectly with my brand!”